 Ultra-Potent Natural Hormone Optimizer

 Two years ago, Core Test stormed onto the scene and quickly became known as “the best natural hormone support on the market.”
-Our extensive in house research and multiple blood analysis tests indicated significant rises in testosterone of up to 75% in 8 weeks.
+Our extensive in house research and multiple blood analysis tests indicated significant rises in testosterone in 8 weeks.
 Our subjects were extremely amazed at the strength and lean body mass gains, muscle density and hardness, libido boost, and sense of well-being they felt while taking Core Test.
 Believe it or not, after a year of tweaking the formula, we have come up with an even more potent, all natural hormone balancing supplement designed to optimize lean muscle gains!
 Core Nutritionals is proud to present to you Core Alpha (Core Test v2)!*

 - Quality Sleep*

 - Elevation in Natural Growth Hormone (GH) Levels*